- The definition of incense is a substance with a pleasant odor when burned, generally used for smoke or fragrance.

-Origin: Middle English encens from Old French from Late Latin incensum, incense from neuter of Classical Latin incensus, past participle of incendere, to kindle, inflame from in-, in, on + candere, to burn, shine: see candescent
+Origin: Middle English encens from Old French from Late Latin incensum, incense from neuter of Classical Latin incensus, past participle of incendere, to kindle, inflame from in-, in, on plush candere, to burn, shine: see candescent

 transitive verb in·censed, in·cens·ing, in·cens·es

 Origin: Middle English encens, from Old French, from Latin incēnsum, from neuter past participle of incendere, to set on fire; see kand- in Indo-European roots.